paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-141-miscellaneous-provisions-relating-to-property.md

   (A) The Secretary of Defense may also make grants, conclude cooperative agreements, and supplement other Federal funds in order to assist a State or local government in planning community adjustments and economic diversification even though the State or local government is not currently eligible for assistance under paragraph (1) if the Secretary determines that a substantial portion of the economic activity or population of the geographic area to be subject to the advance planning is dependent on defense expenditures.

-  (B) The Secretary of Defense may also make grants, conclude cooperative agreements, and supplement other Federal funds in order to assist a State in enhancing its capacities—
+  (B) The Secretary of Defense may also make grants, conclude cooperative agreements, and supplement other Federal funds in order to assist a State or local government in enhancing its capacities—

     (i) to assist communities, businesses, and workers adversely affected by an action described in paragraph (1);

-    (ii) to support local adjustment and diversification initiatives; and
+    (ii) to support local adjustment and diversification initiatives;

-    (iii) to stimulate cooperation between statewide and local adjustment and diversification efforts.
+    (iii) to stimulate cooperation between statewide and local adjustment and diversification efforts; and

+    (iv) to support public infrastructure projects and services (including health care, housing, and defense critical infrastructure projects and services) that enhance the capabilities and resilience of the defense industrial base, defense industrial base workers, and military installations.

   (C) The Secretary of Defense may also make grants, conclude cooperative agreements, and supplement other Federal funds in order to assist a State or local government in enhancing the capabilities of the government to support efforts of the Department of Defense to privatize, contract for, or diversify the performance of military family support services in cases in which the capability of the Department to provide such services is adversely affected by an action described in paragraph (1).